 And then there were the girls.
 (I know.
 These days we must call them "women".
 But back then, when I was a boy, they were girls to me.)
 It was funny: As I walked around campus this time, many of the places I saw reminded me of specific girls I had known.
 I had been incredibly shy and insecure.
 Well, insecure, at least.
 I now realize that several of those really pretty ones I met had actually been willing to go out with me!
 At the time I thought they were just being kind.
 In each case, though, I typically got so flustered that I botched the whole encounter.

 The problem was that I didn't really know what to do with girls.
 I never did figure out how to have a girlfriend or any kind of serious relationship.
 Ok, I did get engaged a couple of times.
-And I did get married the day before I graduated.
-But that has nothing to do with how I perceived things.
+And I did in fact get married the day before I graduated.
+But that has nothing to do with how I perceived things through my college years.

 Mostly I just felt like a dork.